A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

-Our hypothetical example captures three key features of real-world discrimination studies.
-First, prosecutorial records do not contain all information that influenced officers' first-stage arrest decisions (i.e., prosecutors only observe \(R\), not \(A\)).
-Second, our set-up allows for situations where the arrest decisions are themselves discriminatory---those where \(\alpha_\text{black} > 0\).
-Third, the prosecutor's records include the full set of information on which charging decisions are based (i.e., \(Z\), \(X\), and \(R\)).
 Among those who were arrested, the charging potential outcomes depend only on one's criminal history (\(X\)) and the arrest report (\(R\)).
 In particular, they do not depend on one's realized, prosecutor-perceived race (\(Z\)).
 Consequently, \(Y(z, 1) \indep Z \mid X, R, M = 1\), meaning that the model satisfies subset ignorability relative to \(X\) and \(R\).
-As a result, access to \(X\) and \(R\) guarantees the stratified difference-in-means is a consistent estimator of the \(\cdes\), even if one does not have access to \(A\).
-However, in general, \(Y(z, 1) \not \indep Z \mid X, M = 1\) (and, likewise, \(Y(z, 1) \not \indep Z \mid R, M = 1\)), and so if one only has partial information on charging decisions, there is no guarantee the \(\cdes\) can be consistently estimated.
-Indeed, when there is such unmeasured confounding in the prosecutor's decisions, one should expect biased estimates of the \(\cdes\).
+As a result, access to \(X\) and \(R\), along with overlap, guarantees the stratified difference-in-means is a consistent estimator of the \(\cdes\), even if one does not have access to \(A\).\footnote{ In general, first-stage discrimination such as discriminatory arrest decisions or fabrication of evidence in arrest reports does not affect the consistency of the stratified difference-in-means estimator, since subset ignorability will continue to hold.
+Consistency may fail if discrimination is so extreme that overlap fails, e.g., if no white people are arrested. } However, in general, \(Y(z, 1) \not \indep Z \mid X, M = 1\) (and, likewise, \(Y(z, 1) \not \indep Z \mid R, M = 1\)), and so if one only has partial information on charging decisions there is no guarantee the \(\cdes\) can be consistently estimated.\footnote{ In the prosecutorial context, sufficiently diligent data gathering can mitigate this possibility; many offices maintain detailed case files, and we make use of such records in our empirical analysis in Section~\ref{sec:empirical}.
+In general studies of discrimination, it is important to ensure that decision factors are accurately captured and made available to analysts. } Indeed, when there is such unmeasured confounding in the prosecutor's decisions, one should expect biased estimates of the \(\cdes\).